eins78/panta-rhei/README.markdown

     | |   | | | || |\  | | || | | | | |\ \| | | || |___ _| |_
     \_|   \_| |_/\_| \_/ \_/\_| |_/ \_| \_\_| |_/\____/ \___/

-     * The Lamp glowing only when connected to the internet *
+     * The Lamp glowing only when connected to the Internet *